 Here’re a few steps you can take to reduce the customer acquisition cost for your business.

 i.
 Use Live Chat to Acquire Customers in Real-time

-Once you add a live chat feature to your website, it’ll be easier for your business to not only reduce the support cost but also customer acquisition cost.
+Once you add a live chat feature to your website, it’ll be easier for your business to reduce the support cost and customer acquisition cost.
 Wondering how?
 Well, live chat enables your sales team to initiate a chat in strategic moments that helps them increase the possibility of converting a lead into a customer.

 But besides this, live chat also helps you market products and services to visitors on your website.
 Tools like ProProfs Chat make that happen for you by giving you access to features like Announcements.

 This feature will help you create announcements for product updates, feature upgrades, flash sales, news updates, and more.
 It can help you in acquiring new customers or create cross-sell and upsell opportunities without added investments.

 Let your site visitors know what your existing customers think about your services on your website.
 You can do this by showcasing your customer testimonials on the website like below:

 It will increase your credibility as a brand and encourage visitors to know more or even motivate them to purchase their visit.
 In short, when you work on increasing your credibility as a brand, you also improve your chances of acquiring new customers.

 - This metric represents the cost you invest in transforming an interested person into a customer

 - Identify measures your team takes to satisfy customers